dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T973: Responsible land practices balance societal and economic needs.
+### T973: Balanced approach to land addresses its vital role and equitable management.

 |Support|
 |---|